What is a Slot Supervisor?

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

 In the United States, there were 12,100 jobs for Slot Supervisor in 2016.
 New jobs are being produced at a rate of 4.1% which is below the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Slot Supervisor by 2026.
-Due to new job openings and attrition, there will be an average of 2,000 job openings in this field each year.
+The BLS estimates 2,000 yearly job openings in this field.

 The states with the most job growth for Slot Supervisor are Idaho, Washington, and Wisconsin.
 Watch out if you plan on working in Missouri, Illinois, or Mississippi.
 These states have the worst job growth for this type of profession.